The debate over how to tax the profits interests of hedge funds is carried out on a deceptively simplistic level that misleads lots of people.

 In fact, the argument that “carried interest” deserves to be treated as ordinary income rests on a core assumption that is just plain false.

 “Capital gains are gains on capital invested.
 These are fees.
-That's income,” James Mackintosh, the investment editor at the Financial Times,
+That's income,” James Mackintosh, the investment editor at the Financial Times, recently wrote on Twitter.

 But not all capital gains are gains on capital invested.